 Obviously, this is a major concern because most people nowadays spend about 90% of their time indoors.
 Therefore, it is important to get proper indoor air quality (IAQ) management by doing the following:

-The truth is, temperature and humidity should not be overlooked.
-Thermal comfort nowadays concerns many complaints about “poor air quality” and these are two of the many factors that affect indoor contaminant levels.
+The truth is temperature and humidity should not be overlooked.
+Thermal comfort nowadays is the subject of many real life complaints about “poor air quality”, and these are two of the many factors that affect indoor contaminant levels.

 Outdoor sources should also be taken into consideration – mostly because outdoor air enters school buildings through windows, doors and ventilation systems.
 Therefore, transportation and maintenance activities are also factors that affect the indoor pollutant levels.